Star Trek: The Next Generation (1994 video game): Reception

 Electronic Gaming Monthly praised the sound effects for their successful emulation of the TV show, but criticized that the gameplay is "slow-paced" and "boring at times".
 They nonetheless concluded that the game is "a must have" for fans of the show.
 GamePro was somewhat more critical of the SNES version.
 Though they praised the sound effects and attention to detail with Star Trek lore ("Even Star Treks previously undecipherable galaxy classification and navigation systems are now understandable - and useful"), they argued that the game failed to capture the spirit of the show, particularly in that it does not offer players the option to negotiate for peace with their adversaries.
 They also cited poor collision programming, but concluded the game to be "a solid action-packed adventure".
 Released in Japan on November 17, 1995, it was reviewed by the four critics in Famicom Tsūshin.
 One reviewer found the game old fashioned, while another said even Trekkies will be disappointed.
-One reivewer found the puzzle sequences fun while the fourth reviewer said the action sequences were really poor..
+One reviewer found the puzzle sequences fun while the fourth reviewer said the action sequences were really poor..

 The Genesis version was slightly less well received than the SNES version.
 Electronic Gaming Monthly gave it a 6.25 out of 10, saying that the controls and gameplay design are very frustrating and difficult to get into, though they again stated that fans of the show would enjoy the game.
 GamePro praised the authentic Star Trek details, but like EGM they found the controls frustrating, and concluded by saying that anyone making a choice between the two versions of the game should buy the SNES version instead.